 I jumped in without hesitation.
 Prior to this (and after I sold off my first business), I had many opportunities to start other things but the curse of too much research killed them off.

-I decided to go back to roots and just jump into this.
-We will figure out the rest along the way.
+I decided to go back to roots and just jumped into this.

 What are some of the biggest challenges you face in creating the service?
 How do you deal with them?

 The services aren't new.
-So the biggest challenge is to market it differently.
-Fortunately for us, we are more entrepreneurs than pure-breed consultants.
-The expertise we have help us to connect with our target persona and not just rattle off theories that are meaningless to SME owners.
+So the biggest challenge was to market it differently.
+Fortunately for us, we were more entrepreneurs than pure-breed consultants.
+The expertise we have helped us to connect with our target persona and not just rattle off theories that are meaningless to SME owners.

-So we differentiated based on outcome.
-So instead of marketing features (helping you to put in, say, recruitment and selection process), we tell them we help you improve your company bottom line and connect it back to why recruitment and selection process is a must.
+We differentiated based on outcome.
+Instead of marketing features (helping you to put in, say, recruitment and selection process), we told them we help you improve your company bottom line and connected it back to why recruitment and selection process is a must.

-This helps to educate the market and allow us to stand out from the crowd.
+This helped to educate the market and allowed us to stand out from the crowd.

 What other plans/ideas do you have in your pipeline?